+- Repeater (combination of an AP and a client targeting the next AP)

 - Mesh 802.11s

 - Point to multipoint station (ad-hoc mode)

-- SRCC

-See a detailed description of the modes in section V.2., and V.7.6 ACKSYS's Smart Redundant Carriage Coupling (SRCC) for SRCC.
+See a detailed description of the modes in section V.2.

 Multiple ESSIDs (only in client mode):

 When this is checked, a multi-selection field replaces the single ESSID field.
 You can select several SSIDs with their security parameters, and the client will associate to any AP advertising one of these combinations.
 In case several matching APs are in range, you can prioritize the SSIDs.